The most successful retirees seem to have it all: not just financial security but also health, happiness and peace of

 3. They’ve planned ahead for health care costs

 To sleep better at night in retirement, you’ll need a solid plan for meeting the high cost of health care.

 Financial services company Fidelity says that a couple who retired in 2022, both at the age of 65, would need $315,000 in assets to cover their medical costs in retirement.

 How can you plan for this big hit?
 A few proven tactics:

 - Buy long-term care insurance and time the purchase so you don’t spend too much.
 Money Talks News founder Stacy Johnson discusses who can benefit from the purchase in “Should I Buy Long-Term Care Insurance?“

 - Amassing a fat health savings account before retiring is smart.
-You save the money tax-free while you’re working and spend it on medical costs in retirement, when your tax rate is likely lower.
+You save the money tax-free while you’re working and spend it tax-free on medical costs in retirement.
 Find out more in “3 Ways a Health Savings Account Can Improve Your Finances.”

 - Simply saving enough to cover health care costs in retirement is the most basic approach.